rybak/jira-gource/README.md

 ticket PROJECT-42 with summary "System: Component: implement feature" will be represented by `PROJECT/System/Component/PROJECT-42.Task` in the generated Gource input.

-### Dependencies and compatibility

-* [requests](http://python-requests.org) library – to talk to a Jira server via REST API
-* jira-gource uses Python 3 features and is not Python 2 compatible.
-* jira-gource has only been tested with [Jira version 7.1.6][JIRA-REST-API], but is probably compatible with all 7.\* versions.

 Contributing
 ------------